borgquist/json-cacher/README.md

 GET http://localhost:8000/data
 ```

-The port can be changed by setting the PORT environment variable before starting the service.
+The port can be changed in the config.json file.

 ### Check cache and rate limit status